hazelcast/hazelcast-docker/hazelcast-openshift-rhel/README.md

 ### Deploying on Web Console

-Before deploying, please check Security Context Constraints (SCC) on OCP as defined [in this link](https://docs.openshift.org/latest/admin_guide/manage_scc.html).
-Since, `Dockerfile` user is `hazelcast`, rather than `root`.
-You may need to enable [Images to Run with USER in the Dockerfile](https://docs.openshift.org/latest/admin_guide/manage_scc.html#enable-images-to-run-with-user-in-the-dockerfile)

 * In web browser, navigate to your OCP console page and login.
   * Your login user should have required access right to start docker registry and push images as described in `Build and Deployment to Private Docker Registry` section of this document.